Buerstenmacher/wiringnano/README.md

 To swicht an gpio_input from 0 to 1 to 0 you will need aproximately 5mA.
 I'm usiug an low voltage OpAmp (LM324) to control gpio inputs via gpio outputs.

 This is a c++11 header-only repository.
-Dont search for .cpp files!  ;-)
+Do not search for .cpp files!  ;-)

 This code depends on repository "Buerstenmacher/rom_header". you can remove this dependency by deleting the calls to ::rom::error(****), but you will loose some type of basic error handling, and the objects of ::rom::autodelay ....  , but herby you will lose the precious timing functionality of rom_header repository.